fullstack-development/developers-roadmap/frontend/middle-3/fp.md

 ## Tail call
 * What is the tail call optimization?
 Why is it called "tail"?
 What is the problem with recursions without TCO?
 * Is call stack still needed for the languages with TCO?
-What's a problem with existence of call stacks in language?
+What's a problem with existence of call stacks in such languages?
 * What is the difference between tail recursion elimination and tail call optimization?
 * Are tail calls only about looping?
 Can tail calls provide us with something more powerfull?
 * Does Javascript support TCO?